Mitsubishi Galant: First generation (A50; 1969)

 The first generation of the car, initially known as the Colt Galant, was released in December 1969 at a new Mitsubishi Japanese dealership called Galant Shop.
 The design was dubbed "Dynawedge" by Mitsubishi, referring to the influence of aerodynamics on the silhouette.
 Three models were available, powered by the new 'Saturn' engine in 1.3- (AI model) or 1.5-liter (AII and AIII) configurations.
 1.4- and 1.6-liter versions (14L and 16L) replaced these in September 1971.
 A larger 115 PS 1.7-liter arrived for the top GS model in January 1973.
 Initially only available as a four-door sedan, five-door estate and two-door hardtop (A53) variants were added in 1970.
 The hardtop was Mitsubishi's first production passenger car with full side windows and no side pillars.
 In March 1973, with only two months of production left, the cleaner "MCA-II" version of the 1.6 arrived.
 With 97 PS it was three horsepower down on the regular version.

 The Galant was offered as a competitor to the Toyota Corona, Nissan Bluebird, Honda Accord, and Mazda Capella.
-It became Mitsubishi's first car to be sold in the United States in 1971 when the Chrysler Corporation, the company's new partner and stakeholder, began importing the car as the Dodge Colt.
+It became Mitsubishi's first car to be sold in the United States in 1971 when the Chrysler Corporation, the company's new partner and stakeholder, began importing the car as the Dodge Colt, as their answer to new American subcompacts, the Ford Pinto, the Chevrolet Vega, and the AMC Gremlin.
 It was also produced by Chrysler Australia and sold alongside the larger Chrysler Valiant models as the Chrysler Valiant Galant.
 In South Africa, the A53 Colt Galant arrived in late 1972 as the Dodge Colt 1600 GS (AY series).
 The car had already been rallied there, in 1300 and 1600 forms, and only the Hardtop GS version was sold to capitalize on the car's sporty image.
 Gross power claimed was 97 PS at 6700 rpm and the car was fitted with Rostyle wheels as also used on locally assembled Hillman Vogues.

 From 1970, a fastback coupé model was developed, the Galant GTO.
 Fashioned after contemporary American muscle cars, the hardtop GTO was available with a choice of two "Saturn" engines and the 2-litre Astron 80, and was available until 1975.
 The nameplate was sufficiently highly regarded in Japan for it to be resurrected for the 1990 Mitsubishi GTO coupé.

 A third, more compact coupé was introduced on a chassis shortened by 12 cm in 1971, the Galant FTO.
 Powered by the 4G41 1.4 L engine, it too would leave a legacy for the company to return to in the 1990s with the Mitsubishi FTO.